-During the financial years ended 30 June 2018 and 2019, the business of Besra Gold Inc. and subsidiaries ('Besra' or 'the Company') consisted of a sole feasibility stage project in East Malaysia, being the Bau Gold Project ('Bau').
+During the financial years ended 30 June 2019 and 2020, the business of Besra Gold Inc. and subsidiaries ('Besra' or 'the Company') consisted of a sole feasibility stage project in East Malaysia, being the Bau Gold Project ('Bau' and/or the 'Bau Gold Project').

-The 30 June 2018 and 2019 financial statements for Besra Gold Inc. are the consolidated operations of Besra Gold Inc.
+The 30 June 2019 and 2020 financial statements for Besra Gold Inc. are the consolidated operations of Besra Gold Inc.